Zach Thornton

-Zach Thornton (born October 10, 1973) is an American former goalkeeper who spent 16 seasons in Major League Soccer with the New York/New Jersey MetroStars (1996–97), Chicago Fire (1998–2006), Colorado Rapids (2007), New York Red Bulls (2008) and Chivas USA (2008–11).
+Zach Thornton (born October 10, 1973) is an American soccer player who is goalkeeping coach for Chicago Fire FC.
+A goalkeeper, he spent 16 seasons in Major League Soccer with the New York/New Jersey MetroStars (1996–97), Chicago Fire (1998–2006), Colorado Rapids (2007), New York Red Bulls (2008) and Chivas USA (2008–11).
 He was the starting goalkeeper for the Fire when it won MLS Cup '98 in its inaugural year.
-He, Chris Armas,. and C. J. Brown are the only three Fire players to be a part of all six of the club's domestic championships from 1998 through 2006.
+He, Chris Armas, and C. J. Brown are the only three Fire players to be a part of all six of the club's domestic championships from 1998 through 2006.

-Thornton is currently the goalkeeping coach for Houston Dynamo.

 Youth and college

 The youngest of four siblings, Thornton began playing soccer at age five and lacrosse a year later.
 His father Ernest, who had endured his share of injuries while playing football at Kentucky State College, had gently steered him away from the gridiron sport.
 Thornton was a three-sport star in soccer, lacrosse and basketball at The John Carroll School.
 He attended Essex Community College before completing his education at Loyola College in Maryland.
 At Loyola, he played both soccer and lacrosse, the latter as a third-team All-American.
-He was named to the Metro Atlantic Athletic Conference 40th Anniversary Men’s Soccer Team on September 1, 2020.
+He was named to the Metro Atlantic Athletic Conference 40th Anniversary Men's Soccer Team on September 1, 2020.